stephane-caron/pymanoid/README.md

 Python library for humanoid robotics in OpenRAVE.

 Features:
-- task-oriented numerical Inverse Kinematics solver (compared with IKFast, this solver is slower but can deal with redundancy, competing objectives and high-DOF systems)
+- Numerical Inverse Kinematics solver (compared with IKFast, this solver is slower but can deal with redundancy, competing objectives and high-DOF systems)
 - Jacobians and hessians for the center of mass, the ZMP and the angular momentum
 - Double-description method for multi-contact stability